October 29, 2023 Bulletin

 UPDATE-CAPITAL CAMPAIGN:

-The NEW total we have collected is $112,900.10 for the Capital Campaign.
-We continue to work towards our goal of $200, 000.
-Thank you for your generous donations and continued support to our Church.
+The NEW total collected is $118,778.10 for the Capital campaign.
+We continue to work towards our goal of $200,000.
+Thank you for your continued generosity and support to our church.

 SANCTUARY CANDLE: